Skip to content

 iGaming Fit

-iGaming listed as a supported vertical with 3 platform integrations and enterprise team.
-No dedicated gambling product or gambling-specific compliance tools.
+iGaming listed as a supported vertical with 3 platform integrations, but no dedicated gambling product, no iGaming-specific compliance tooling, no iGaming-dedicated team, only the enterprise team.
 Named casino client: Betfair.
 Generalist enterprise PSP, not an iGaming specialist

 Geographic Coverage